-The ENDOFLATOR 50 is designed for a high flow rate of up to 50 l/min for quick compensation of heavy gas losses during complicated laparoscopic operations.
-Insufflation tubes are available which heat the insufflation gas to body temperature.
+The ENDOFLATOR 40 is designed for a high flow rate of up to 40 l/min for quick compensation of heavy gas losses during complicated laparoscopic operations.

-The ENDOFLATOR 50 is operated directly on the touchscreen or from an external control center via the SCB interface.
-All data during the current operation is displayed simultaneously on the touchscreen.
+The ENDOFLATOR 40 is operated directly on the touchscreen or from an external control center via the SCB interface.
+All data during the current operation is displayed simultaneously on the touch screen.